rrecalo/web-portfolio/README.md

 # My web portfolio #
+Production build live at  https://www.robertrecalo.com

-Built in React using React-Boostrap + SCSS
+* Built in React using Create-React-App
+* Styled using React-Bootstrap + SCSS
-Animations using framer-motion
+* Animations using framer-motion